hannabaw1212/Manager_fligh_informationSystem/README.md

-# Manager_fligh_informationSystem (all based on user story which decribe his requierments)
+# Manager_fligh_informationSystem (all based on user story which decribe his requierments) - The code exists in InformationSysAirport.zip

 this project focused on modeling and implementing an airline flight management system using Java and UML.
 The project is based on the following guidelines: